GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 ### How do I set up my environment?

-You should install the latest patch version of each minor version listed in (Python Versions)[#python-versions].
+You should install the latest patch version of each minor version listed in [Python Versions](#python-versions).

 We recommend using the Python version management tool [Pyenv](https://github.com/pyenv/pyenv) if you are using MacOS or Linux.